willmino/Pyber_Analysis/README.md

 The second deliverable in our report for V. Isualize was a multiple line plot.
 We wanted this line plot to exhibit the total ride-sharing fares per week for each type of city.

-We grouped the the merged pyber_data_df dataframe by "type" and "date".
+We grouped the merged pyber_data_df dataframe by "type" and "date".
 We performed the sum() aggregation function on this grouped dataframe and displayed only the "fare" column.
 We set this equal to the fare_by_date grouped dataframe.
 This was achieved with the code:

 `fare_by_date = pyber_data_df.groupby(["type","date"]).sum()["fare"]`

-We then reset the index for this new grouped dataframe by running the code
+We then reset the index for this new grouped dataframe by running the code:

 `fare_by_date = fare_by_date.reset_index()`.